DevExpress-Examples/out-of-maintenance-how-to-implement-paddings-for-the-gridview-cells-e2712/Readme.md

-## In never versions, use the built-in UserCellPadding property
+## In newer versions, use the built-in UserCellPadding property

 ### For older versions:
 <!-- default file list -->